VERSO-UVM/Heard-and-Understood-App/flaskApp/consert/CONSERT_INSTALLATION.md

 ### The Models

-CONSert's pause detection requires several models to run: CNN, RF, and BERT.
-The paths to the models are specified in package.json which can be found here:
+CONSert's pause detection and classification requires several models to run: CNN, RF, and BERT.
+The paths to the models are specified in package.json which can be found in the root directory of the package:
 ```
-CONSERT/consert/package.json
+/consert/package.json
 ```
 and looks like this: